Mick Tucker: Death

 Tucker died on 14 February 2002 in Welwyn Garden City, Hertfordshire, from leukaemia, aged 54.
 His funeral took place on 25 February 2002.
 His wife Janet, his daughter Aiston and his niece Angela were at his bedside when he died.
 He is buried in an unmarked grave in Chorleywood House cemetery.
 A wooden bench with a brass plaque funded by fans as a dedication to Tucker is also positioned in the grave's vicinity.

 Five years previously, Tucker had a bone marrow transplant from his brother to combat his leukaemia.
-He had recurring infections before succumbing to the illness at the hospital in Welwyn Garden City in Hertfordshire, Southeast England.
+He had recurring infections before succumbing to the illness at the hospital in Welwyn Garden City.

 "He went into remission after the operation, but he's never been that strong since", band bassist Steve Priest said.
 "This has taken everyone by surprise...
 He was the best drummer England ever produced and it is a sad loss to the music world.
 It was a little bit sudden, to be honest.
 He was on the verge of leukaemia five years ago but had a bone marrow transplant from his brother, which stopped him getting it, but he was never the same."